joshuamorton/joshuamorton.github.com/_experience/google-intern.md

 ---
-layout: subpage
+layout: page
 title: Google
-priority: 0
+priority: 500
-logo: google.png
+logo: assets/images/google.png
 summary: |
-    I did some cool work for a cool company.
+    As a SETI intern, I built infrastructure to allow more efficient testing of frontend Youtube webcomponents and improved tooling for making large refactors to existing Youtube tests.
 ---

 During the summer of 2016, I interned with Google as a Software Engineer, Tools